Markohs/ProtectionBanner/readme.md

 ### Logging

-I don't know if it's of any legal value, but it's possible to log the IP of all accepts of confitions, along ofc, with the timestamp `config/protectionbanner.php`:
+I don't know if it's of any legal value, but it's possible to log the IP of all accepts of conditions.
+In `config/protectionbanner.php`:
 ```php
 	/*
 	 * Channel to log accept info, if necessary